Borussia Dortmund team bus bombing: Suspects

 In the initial stage of the investigation, the police identified two suspects and arrested one of them.
 The apartments of both suspects were searched for clues.
 The arrested suspect was an Iraqi immigrant living in Wuppertal and was suspected of being an Islamist extremist.
 Police believed he led an ISIS unit in Iraq involved in killings, kidnappings, smuggling, and extortion.
 However, police later concluded he was not responsible for the Dortmund bombing.

 On 21 April 2017, the federal prosecutor announced that it had arrested a 28-year-old German-Russian citizen, identified as Sergej Wenergold, on suspicion of 20-fold attempted murder, bringing about an illegal detonation of explosives, and aggravated battery.
 The man had been staying at the Borussia team hotel.
 He planted explosives along the road where the team bus would later leave to the stadium.
 During check-in, he chose a room with a window facing the road so he would be able to remotely trigger the explosion when the bus passed by.
 It was revealed that on the day of the attack, he had bought put warrants for €78,000 from an investment bank using the internet connection in his hotel room.
 Put warrants are derivatives that increase in value as the underlying security drops in price, a mechanism similar to short-selling.
-They would have made him a large profit of up to €3.9 million if Dortmund's share price were to plummet after a successful attack, but it only dropped by 5% after the attack and later recovered.
+They would have made him a large profit of up to €3.9 million if Dortmund's share price had indeed plummeted after a successful attack, but it only dropped by 5% after the attack and later recovered.
 The unusual transaction raised suspicion of money laundering with bank employees, prompting them to alert authorities and pass to them the identity of Wenergold, which led to his arrest.
 Police also said the suspect left letters at the scene of the crime to frame Islamic terrorists for the attack.
 The Atlantic criticized that the general public were too quick to blame Islamic extremists despite authorities challenging the veracity of the letters, and said the suspect belonged to a new category of extremism that they called "terrorism for profit", The Guardian called it "terror fuelled by financial greed".